-Please click on the categories on the left hand side of the page for full details.
-If you are on a mobile device click on the menu tab at the top left hand side of your screen.
+Please click on the categories below or on the left hand side of the page for full details:

 More offers will be updated here regularly, so please keep checking this page!
 Every week businesses are coming on board with the Carer Card to offer discounts to carers.
 Here is just a taster of the range of products and services that will be available:

 If you are a business and would like to support and connect with 1,000s of carers in Sheffield, contact Stephanie Lowe on 0114 278 8942 or email@example.com

 Sheffield Carers Centre aims to enable carers to access as many opportunities, services and support as possible through the Carer Card scheme.

 You may choose to engage with one or more of these organisations listed.

 It is important to note that as these organisations are third party suppliers and therefore Sheffield Carers Centre:

 - Is not responsible for and indeed liable for, damages of any kind arising out of the use of services from the listed organisations.

 - Is not endorsing the listed organisations’ offers, services or products

 - has not investigated any claims made by the listed organisations in respect of their service or product or offers as these are solely based on information received from the organisations.